rjqocampo/todo/readme.md

 Welcome to Kanban!

-Kanban is a simple todo application.
-The goal is to help you categorize your projects, streamline your tasks, track due dates, show what to prioritize, and also assist you in visualizing the progress of your project.
+Kanban is a todo application that aims to help you manage your projects and tasks more efficiently.
+The objectives are to help you categorize your projects, streamline your tasks, track due dates, show what to prioritize, and also assist you in visualizing the progress of your project.
 It is built with HTML, CSS and Javascript.

 Link to live project: https://rjqocampo.github.io/todo/ :point_left: